 This product is only available from Shapeways.
+It cannot be printed in gray resin.
 See Shapeways' webpage for current pricing.
 Link:

 - Lifelike 1/350 scale USS Missouri BB-63 (1945)

 - Mini Hobby Models 1/350 scale USS New Jersey BB-62